ibm-cloud-docs/codeengine/deploy.md

 From the console, your application URL is available from the components page and on the application details page.

-From the CLI, run `ibmcloud ce application get` to find the URL of your app.
+From the CLI, run `ibmcloud ce app get` to find the URL of your app.

 ```
 ibmcloud ce application get --name NAME